I love a great entrepreneurial story, but I especially love when it involves leaving behind a successful career to pursue a genuine passion.

-Here’s where things got interesting: He didn’t quit.
+But he didn’t quit.
 He engineered a layoff that basically allowed him to get paid a six-figure sum in the form of a severance package.

-Tell us a bit about your background and journey – where did your career begin?
-How did you ultimately leave your job behind and make the transition into blogging and essentially work for yourself?
+Sam, I’m a huge fan Financial Samurai and the community you’ve built.
+You’ve come a long way since your time in corporate America.
+How did you ultimately leave your job behind and make the transition into blogging and working for yourself?

-I always wanted to work until age 40 (2017), but I didn’t anticipate how fun blogging would be.
+I always wanted to work until age 40, but I didn’t anticipate how fun blogging would be.

 Financial Samurai started in 2009 during the middle of the financial crisis to help me make sense of everything.
 It was as if I was building a support group to help my own melancholy.
-It turns out a ton of people felt quite troubled by the downturn and a robust community of readers was born.
+It turns out a ton of people felt troubled by the downturn, and a robust community of readers was born.

-I’ve always wanted to do something entrepreneurial since graduating from college and I figured if I could negotiate a severance package, I would take the leap of faith and focus on my online properties.
-It took a year of planning, but in the spring of 2012 I finally engineered my layoff.
-Thankfully, things have worked out fine since.
+I’ve always wanted to do something entrepreneurial since graduating from college, and I figured that if I could negotiate a severance package, I would take the leap of faith and focus on my online properties.
+It took a year of planning, but in spring 2012 I finally engineered my layoff.

-There have been tons of land mines since Google started aggressively updating their algorithms three plus years ago and I’ve seen a ton of blogs disappear as a result.
+There have been tons of land mines since Google started aggressively updating its algorithms a few years ago, and I saw a ton of blogs disappear as a result.
 Sometimes it really feels like we’re dealing with a moody boss out there who can crush you one day or bring you glory the next day.

-Besides Google, it’s tough to stay consistent writing three to four, 1,200-2,500 word posts a week.
-So many times I want to kick back and slack off for months on end given I already spent 13 years saving and investing 50%+ of my after tax income in order to generate a six figure passive income stream.
+Besides Google, it’s tough to keep consistently writing three or four 1,200- to 2,500-word posts a week.
+So many times I want to kick back and slack off for months on end given that I’ve already spent so many years saving and investing more than half of my after-tax income to generate a six-figure passive income stream.

 I believe in small wins to keep motivation and hope alive.

 Blogging is a hobby that fills me with excitement every time I start writing a post.
-It’s very gratifying to publish a finished product and watch it grow up in the internet or fail.
+It’s gratifying to publish a finished product and watch it grow up in the internet or fail.
 From the monetization of content through the wine pairing strategy, to creating your own products, to getting featured in major media organizations, everything is so much fun.
 Just when you think you can’t grow more, you do.

-There’s a great Chinese saying, “If the direction is correct, sooner or later you will get there.”
+There’s a great Chinese saying: “If the direction is correct, sooner or later you will get there.”

 The biggest mistake I see is people quitting their jobs and leaving tons of money on the table.

 It is every employer’s dream to have an employee quit because the employer then doesn’t have to pay for COBRA, unemployment, severance, and deferred compensation.
-Based on all my interviews with people who’ve quit or who want to engineer their layoff, the biggest reason why they quit is FEAR.
+Based on all my interviews with people who’ve quit or who want to engineer their layoff, the biggest reason why they quit is fear.
 Employees are afraid of talking to their bosses and HR personnel to find a better way.
-Employees feel it’s a David vs. Goliath scenario with teams of lawyers ready to crush you for stepping out of line.
+Employees feel it’s a David versus Goliath scenario with teams of lawyers ready to crush you for stepping out of line.